check-spelling-sandbox/cal-com-awesomic/packages/app-store/zapier/README.md

 ## Localhost

-Localhost urls can not be used as the base URL for api endpoints
+Localhost urls cannot be used as the base URL for api endpoints

 Possible solution: using [https://ngrok.com/](https://ngrok.com/)